The Hen That Laid the Golden Eggs

-The Hen That Laid the Golden Eggs (La poule aux œufs d'or), also known as The Hen with the Golden Eggs, is a 1905 French silent short film directed by Gaston Velle.
+The Hen That Laid the Golden Eggs (La poule aux œufs d'or), also known as The Hen with the Golden Eggs, is a 1905 French silent trick film directed by Gaston Velle.
 The film is inspired by the eponymous fable by Jean de La Fontaine, itself based on Aesop's fable The Goose that Laid the Golden Eggs.

 Plot

 The action takes place in the Middle Ages.
 On a market place, among a crowd of showmen, soldiers, countrymen, ladies and gentlemen, two adventurers are cutting the well-filled pockets of the onlookers.
 The crowd heads towards the hut of a magician who proves his skill by making a boy disappear.
 Then he puts a superb white hen into a lottery.
 The crowd fights over the numbers, the wheel turns and the lucky winner take the bird away.